 As Emergency Medical Services continued to grow and place even more of a strain on the Vigilant resources, a source for new members was found at the United States Merchant Marine Academy where students receive EMT training.
 Starting in 2003 members of the student body responded as part of the Vigilant cadre to assist those in need of help on the community.

-In addition to responding to fires, the Vigilants continue to encounter victims in need of rescue or extrication, including a dolphin which beached itself in Great Neck Estates in 2003.
+In addition to responding to fires, the Vigilants continue to encounter victims in need of rescue or extrication, including a dolphin which beached itself in Great Neck Estates.
 But serious automobile accidents remain the biggest use for the Hurst Tool, (Jaws of Life).
 This was typified also during the summer of 2003 when the driver of a car on Bayview Avenue was impaled in the abdomen by a falling tree branch which crashed through his windshield.
-The victim was successfully rescued, treated and transported to the hospital where he fully recovered.
+The victim was successfully rescued, treated, and transported to the hospital where he fully recovered.
 Not every case has a happy ending, but most do thanks to the untiring efforts of the Vigilant membership.

-The Vigilants continue to move forward as they pass the milestone of 100 years of service.
+The Vigilants continue to move forward as they pass the milestone of 119 years of service.
 The business of firefighting has changed many times over the years, but the mission of helping those in need and the vital role of the Vigilant Fire Company remains the same.
 Today’s members, 144 strong, are a true demographic mix of people who come from every ethnic group found in Great Neck.
 In 2003, they answered the call to 1892 emergencies.
-And, they stand ready to serve their community with the same determination and spirit held by those of the original charter and incorporate the Vigilant Engine and Hook and Ladder Company No. 1, Inc. of Thomaston, New York.
+And they stand ready to serve their community with the same determination and spirit held by those of the original charter and incorporate the Vigilant Engine and Hook and Ladder Company No. 1, Inc. of Thomaston, New York.